npxhuy/microbiome/readme.md

 ```
 ### Filter bracken's results
 The script *bracken_filtered.sh* was run in *bracken* directory.
 See the scripts *bracken_filtered.sh* for more information.\
+The following code also include the code for running at Family level.
+Run it seperately!
 The KrakenTools' filtering process was estimated to take at least 1 minutes to run on the server.
 ```bash
 # Note: Do not need to batch this on UPPMAX, this task does not take much resources.